Wouldn't you like to host a FREE house concert?

 First off, I'm stoked that you're interested in hosting a house concert.
 In my experience, as both a fan and a performer, this is THE BEST setting for music - a familiar room, comfy chairs, and a songwriter spilling their guts for you and your friends.
 I'd be excited and honored to entertain in your home for an evening.

-The main requirement for a successful house concert is having a place for at least 15 adults to gather.
+The main requirement for a successful house concert is having a place for at least 10 of your friends to gather.
 If you have that, we can make just about anything work.

 Here are a few cool things about house concerts you should know...